Center for Independent Thought: Stossel in the Classroom

 Koch Industries Climate Denial Front Group

-The Center for Independent Thought is the re-branded version of the Libertarian Review Foundation, after being “taken over” by New York real estate tycoon Howie Rich, and his wife Andrea.
-As PBS reported in 2006, the Rich family had worked with Charles Koch in the 1970’s and 1980’s in his push to promote, and influence, a more powerful Libertarian party through mainstream politics (a strategy Koch abandoned in favor of long-term, outside spending).
+The Center for Independent Thought is the re-branded version of the Libertarian Review Foundation, after being taken over by New York real estate tycoon Howie Rich, and his wife Andrea.
+As PBS reported in 2006, the Rich family had worked with Charles Koch in the 1970’s and 1980’s in his push to promote, and influence, a more powerful Libertarian party through mainstream politics (a strategy Koch abandoned in favor of long-term, outside spending, until after the 2010 U.S. midterm elections).

 As reported by Counterpunch in 2011, the material for Stossel’s videos were produced by economics professors at George Mason University’s Mercatus Center, which was founded by Charles Koch.
 The GMU economics department, law school and two think tanks that Charles Koch continues to finance and manage have received over $100 million dollars (2005-2015), more than any other Koch-funded university.

 Through its funding and management, CIT and John Stossel were woven into Charles Koch’s political influence network.
-CIT past and present board members include longtime friends and fellow donors within the Koch network, such as Wisconsin Club for Growth director Eric O’Keefe, and Cato Institute executive David Boaz, and New Year real estate mogel Howie Rich, married to CIT president Andrea Rich.
+CIT past and present board members include longtime friends and fellow donors within the Koch network, such as Wisconsin Club for Growth director Eric O’Keefe, and Cato Institute executive David Boaz, and New Year real estate mogul Howie Rich, married to former CIT president Andrea Rich, who died in 2018.

 CIT acts as a pass-through for grants to the Cato Institute, the Reason Foundation and the Atlas Economic Research Foundation.
 CIT itself increasingly hides its own funding through dark money funnels like DonorsTrust and Donors Capital Fund, according to Media Matters.